AndreProenza/Medical-Test-Records/README.md

 ### Solution Requirements

-Since this is a system that protects confidential information, the processing of data and its security must be secure.
+Since this is a system that protects confidential information, the processing of data must be secure.
 Therefore, the solution must ensure the following security requirements.

 #### Security requirements: